anantshri1/anantshri1/README.md

 * Tracking and logging ML experiments via *Mlflow*
 * Experiment-driven model development and evaluation

-I have also been experimenting with *reinforcement learning* and *geometric deep learning* (PyTorch Geometric, my GOAT) on the side (instead of learning SQL, I will get to it I swear.)
+I have also been experimenting with *reinforcement learning* and *geometric deep learning* on the side (instead of learning SQL, I will get to it, I swear.)

 The repos below are the output of that.
 (I am currently fighting Google Colab environment dependencies as I attempt to learn MLOps workflows - Colab is winning at the time of writing)